devopsdays/devopsdays-web/content/events/2018-seattle/index.md

 room for up to 500 participants.

 Our Call for Proposals is now closed.
-We are busy going through more than 200 great proposals and will announce the schedule soon!
+We are busy going through more than 200 great submissions and will announce the schedule soon!

 DevOpsDays is a great opportunity for sponsors.
 You'll have direct access to hundreds of practitioners.
 For more information about sponsorship